mathieuravaux/hull-ships.github.io/README.md

-# Hull Ships Gallery Repository
+# Hull Ships Gallery Utility

 This repository contains the list of Ships shown in the Ships Gallery for Hull.io

+*You need to be a member of the Hull Team to use this*

 ### Updating the gallery